dan-labs-agi/scoutly/Desktop/x/nofx-main/README.md

 ## 🚀 Universal AI Trading Operating System

-**NOFX** is a **universal Agentic Trading OS** built on a unified architecture.
+**DANTO** is a **universal Agentic Trading OS** built on a unified architecture.
 We've successfully closed the loop in crypto markets: **"Multi-Agent Decision → Unified Risk Control → Low-Latency Execution → Live/Paper Account Backtesting"**, and are now expanding this same technology stack to **stocks, futures, options, forex, and all financial markets**.

 ### 🎯 Core Features